JoostVoskuil/azure-devops-gitleaks/README.md

 Thanks to [Dariusz Porowski](https://github.com/DariuszPorowski) for contributing and making awesome adjustments!

-Thanks to [Dariusz Porowski](https://github.com/DariuszPorowski) for contributing and making awesome adjustments!

 Thanks to [Richard Gomez](https://github.com/rgmz) for keeping track of possible issues with the extension and config file updates.

 ## FetchDepth